Landmark College: Facilities

 Upperclass students can choose to live in premium housing options, including Aiken Hall, the Bridges, or Chumley.
-Bridges and Chumley offer suite/apartment style living with a common space, bathroom, and kitchenette for cooking including a stove, oven & microwave.
+Bridges and Chumley offer suite/apartment style living with a common space, bathroom, and kitchenette for cooking including a stove, oven and microwave.

 Media

 Media produced at the college include Impressions literary magazine, Voices Magazine student newspaper (formerly The Independent), WLMC Radio, and LC Voices.

 WLMC Radio is the online streaming student-run radio station of Landmark College, broadcasting 24/7.
 The station has a regular cast of live DJs who are mostly students, but faculty and staff can also have shows.
 The station was founded in 2008 as part of a student initiative, and has been operating in the basement of the Strauch Family Student Center.
 WLMC Radio has won multiple awards from both the College Radio Foundation and the Intercollegiate Broadcasting System.
 Such awards include Spirit of College Radio, Best Streaming/Online Only Station Under 10K Students, Best Radio Drama, Best Public Service Announcement, and Best Spot News Interview.